massgov/mayflower/packages/icons/README.md

 #### Add icon to Core:
 1. Run `rushx icons` in `core/` (Build each icon into a React component based on icon-template.js.
 Note that this step has been taken out of the start script, due to the number of icons slowing down the task)
 2. Update [icon options in Core](packages/core/stories/tokens/icons/Icon.knob.options.js) based on [icon options in React](packages/react/src/components/base/Icon/Icon.knob.options.js).

+## Contributing
+1. Add or modify icons in the Figma Icon Library
+2. Export SVGs following the naming convention
+3. Run the build and integration steps above
+4. Test across all dependent packages
+5. Submit a pull request